stark-bit/.dotfiles/README.md

 # Dotfiles

-These are my personal dotfiles for customizing my development environment.
+My personal dotfiles for customizing my development environment.

-The goal of this project is to be able to be up and running with my preferred development environment in 5 minutes or less.
+The goal:  Be up and running on a new system in 5 minutes or less

 ## Overview